segmentstream-com/segmentstream-com.github.io/_docs/for-developer/postback function.md

 event.transaction |	RECORD |	Transaction information
-event.transaction.total |	FLOAT |	The total cost of the cart, including shipping and discounts applied to the cart. event.transaction.subtotal |	FLOAT |	The total cost of the cart, not including shipping and discounts applied to the cart. event.transaction.status | STRING | Status for transaction event.transaction.currency |	STRING |	Currency of the transaction event.transaction.voucher |	STRING |	A list of the identifiers of the discounts applied, separated by a comma event.transaction.voucherDiscount |	STRING |	Size of applied discount
+event.transaction.total |	FLOAT |	The total cost of the cart, including shipping and discounts applied to the cart. event.transaction.subtotal |	FLOAT |	The total cost of the cart, not including shipping and discounts applied to the cart. event.transaction.status | STRING | Status of the transaction event.transaction.currency |	STRING |	Currency of the transaction event.transaction.voucher |	STRING |	A list of the identifiers of the discounts applied, separated by a comma event.transaction.voucherDiscount |	STRING |	Size of applied discount